Infant feeding and relationship building from birth to around 6 months

 Remember that feeding is always about love, comfort and relaxing together.
 Hold your baby close to you when feeding them.
 Smiling at and talking to your baby while feeding is vital for their development.

-Babies will feel more secure if most feeds are given by mum and dad, especially in the early weeks.
+Babies will feel more secure if most feeds are given by mum and dad, or other main carer, especially in the early weeks.
 See section on Baby's development.

 Until around six months all your baby need is breastmilk or first infant formula.
 Before six months your baby has not developed enough to digest any other food.
 Wait until your baby shows the following signs before introducing solids: